panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 The code clearly says what it does.
 That's the power of good naming.

-## 5. Introduce intermidiate variables
+## 5. Introduce intermediate variables

 Usually, I try to avoid commenting my code.
 I prefer writing self-documenting code that expresses the intent through good naming of variables, properties, functions, classes.

-A good practice to write self-documenting code are the intermediate variables.
+A good practice to write self-documenting code is the intermediate variables.
 They're great when dealing with long expressions within a statement, something like:

 ```javascript
 const sum = val1 * val2 + val3 / val4;
 ```

 I like to introduce intermediate variables that explain the intent of each expression.
-Good naming of intermediate variable can boost the readability of the long expression:
+Good naming of the intermediate variable can boost the readability of a long expression:

 ```javascript
 const multiplication = val1 * val2;